Skip to main content

 Cognition itself is a broad term for the mental processes of thinking, learning, remembering, and problem-solving.
 It includes several domains.
 Executive functions are the high-level processes that allow you to plan, focus attention, and juggle multiple tasks.
 Verbal memory is your ability to recall words and language.

 Spatial reasoning helps you navigate your environment.
 These are not abstract concepts; they are tangible brain functions supported by specific neurochemical activities, many of which are modulated by your hormonal state.
-A decline in is a direct signal that the underlying biological systems supporting these processes require attention.
+A decline in cognitive function is a direct signal that the underlying biological systems supporting these processes require attention.

 What Is the Role of Your Genetic Blueprint